Setting the foundations for Aboriginal community-led child protection research

 Research partner(s)

-UTS Jumbunna Institute for Indigenous Education & Research (on behalf of AbSec - NSW Child, Family & Community Peak Aboriginal Corporation)
+AbSec - NSW Child, Family and Community Peak Aboriginal Corporation

 The over-representation of Indigenous children in child protection systems remains a pressing human rights issue facing Australia.
 With its roots in past policies of protectionism and assimilation, numerous reviews have urged structural and practice reforms to address this challenge.
 However, this over-representation continues to rise, with the number of Indigenous children in out-of-home care expected to double in the next decade.
 Child protection systems have been criticised as lacking transparency and accountability, and failing to uphold the rights and interests of Indigenous children and families, with outcomes for Indigenous children in OOHC described as “particularly poor”.